staletoast/2025SE-Melody.T-HSCProjectApp/README.md

 ## Privacy advice for developers

 - The app should have a privacy handling policy
-- Only data essential for the purposes of the app should be collected
+- Only data essential for the app should be collected
 - Users should be given the option to download or delete their data
 - Passwords should be encrypted, including a salt, before hashing